mckennapsean/dissertation/content/07-reflect.md

 ](figures/narrative-flow/study-preferences.pdf){#fig:prefs width="100%"}

-In addition to questions on engagement, we asked participants to complete five comprehension questions, which varied in difficulty from terminology or concept recall to complex application of a concept to a new problem.
-Overall, participants comprehended the story well, scoring on average 4 out of 5.
-We did not find any major differences in comprehension across condition pairs.

 ### Applying the Design Activity Framework

 This project aimed to support the creation of a tool to help story authors